amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 As you can see, the `ast` contains only the "abstract" parts and ignores parentheses, colon, etc...

 1.4 Loading a program using the parser
 	As explained we need to parse the file first.
-(Add path to file in example)

   ```
 package main